Reader in International Security

 My research cuts across the fields of critical citizenship, migration, border and security studies, and coalesces around my interest in the emergence, development and contestation of various rationalities or techniques of governing mobility.
 Specifically, I consider the political implications of different practices of governing mobility, as well as the transformative potential of diverse struggles through which such practices are contested, resisted and/or subverted.

-I have published widely in this area, and have presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Sweden, the UK and the US.
+I have published widely in this area, and have presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Japan, Sweden, the UK and the US.
 I am Co-Editor of the journal International Political Sociology, and Convenor of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.

 My interest in the emergence, development and contestation of various rationalities or techniques of governing mobility is reflective of a broad range of research activities and interests.
 I am currently developing these along three main lines: